 In Brussels, there’s a definite worry of having your cash-pinched by a pickpocket.
 These things really can happen here.
 With that in mind, there’s one simple solution we’d like to share: money belt.

 Start googling though and you’ll find a literal ton of choices to wade through, some ok, some not ok, but most of them pretty complex and just not what we’d call economical.
-There is one we would definitely recommend, however: the Active Roots Security Belt.
+The Pacsafe Money Belt is our best bet.
+It’s affordable, it looks and acts like a belt, and it’s sturdy – what more could you ask for out of a money belt!

 It’s affordable, it’s rugged and sturdy, it’s simple – just one zip pocket conceals your hard-earned money!
 Easy.